rsleem/CI-CD/Labs/03 PoC/PoC.md

 * examine a prebuilt ci-pipeline..

+CI stages implemented by Tekton:
+* Checkout: in this stage, source code repository is cloned
+* Build & Test: in this stage, we use Maven to build and execute test
+* Code Analisys: code is evaluated by Sonarqube
+* Publish: if everything is ok, artifact is published to Nexus
+* Build image: in this stage, we build the image and publish to local registry
+* Push to GitOps repo: this is the final CI stage, in which Kubernetes descriptors are cloned from the GitOps repository, they are modified in order to insert commit info and then, a push action is performed to upload changes to GitOps repository.

+CD stages implemented by ArgoCD:
+* Argo CD detects that the repository has changed and perform the sync action against the Kubernetes cluster.

+GitHub directory structure:

+**poc:**
+this is the main directory. contains 3 scripts:
+* create-local-cluster.sh: this script creates a local Kubernetes cluster based on K3D.
+* delete-local-cluster.sh: this script removes the local cluster
+* setup-poc.sh: this script installs and configure everything neccessary in the cluster (Tekton, Argo CD, Nexus, SonarQube, etc...)

+**resources:**
+directory used to manage the two repositories (code and gitops):
+* sources-repo: source code of the app
+* gitops-repo: repository used for Kubernetes deployment YAML files.

 This pipeline will not execute..  its intended to illustrate how to setup a pipeline that runs some tests and pushes out an iamge to a local Nexus registry.
 If you want to give this a go..  then you can fork or setup your own repository (you will need to change URL paths)..  obviously then you can enter your own GitHub credentials..

 If you don't want to bother sorting that out :) then just delete the Tasks, Pipeline, Pipelineruns, etc and you have a testing environment.